(H)ALPing the 511 keV line: A thermal DM interpretation of the 511 keV emission

 A prominent spectral line at 511 keV has been identified in observations of diffuse $\gamma$-ray emission at the MeV energy scale~\cite{1972ApJ...172L...1J, 1973ApJ...184..103J, 1986ApJ...302..459L}.
 This emission is attributed to the annihilation of electrons and positrons forming a para-positronium (p-ps) bound state.
 However, the observed emission cannot be fully explained by positrons produced through cosmic-ray (CR) interactions with the interstellar medium (ISM).
-This discrepancy suggests evidence of an additional steady positron injection from sources located within the Galactic bulge, with a high statistical significance~\cite{Siegert:2015knp}.
+This discrepancy suggests evidence of an additional steady positron injection from sources located within in the inner Galaxy, with a high statistical significance~\cite{Siegert:2015knp}.
 In addition to the 511 keV line, a continuum emission is present in the photon flux, primarily due to: \(i)\) the decay of the triplet ortho-positronium (o-ps) configuration, \(ii)\) in-flight annihilation (IfA) from the direct annihilation of positrons with ambient electrons, and \(iii)\) the Inverse Compton (IC) scattering of CR electrons off Galactic radiation fields.
 These observations indicate that positron sources significantly contribute to the diffuse $\gamma$-ray flux around $\sim\,\si{MeV}$ energies~\cite{Bandyopadhyay2009, Stecker}.
-Various sources have been proposed in the literature, among which $\beta$-emission from radionuclides produced in massive stars appears to account for the most of the disk emission~\cite{RevModPhys.83.1001, Kn_dlseder_2005, Weidenspointner:2006nua}.
-However, spatial morphology and injection rate of positrons in the bulge are inconsistent with known candidates, unless a unique source population with a highly concentrated central distribution is considered~\cite{Bartels:2018eyb}.
+Morphological studies of this signal outlined a concentrated {\it bulge} emission and a weaker, more extended {\it disk} emission.
+Various sources have been proposed in the literature, among which $\beta^+$-emission from radionuclides produced in massive stars appears to account for the most of the latter ~\cite{RevModPhys.83.1001, Kn_dlseder_2005, Weidenspointner:2006nua}.
+However, the spatial morphology and injection rate of positrons in the bulge are inconsistent with known candidates, unless a unique source population with a highly concentrated central distribution is considered~\cite{Bartels:2018eyb}.

 An appealing solution was suggested by Ref.~\cite{Boehm:2003bt}: MeV dark matter (DM) directly annihilating into $e^+e^-$ pairs.
-The main motivation is that the morphology of the 511 keV emission fit quite well with the square of a Navarro-Frenk-White (NFW) DM density profile~\cite{Navarro_1996}.
+One of the main motivation is that the morphology of the 511 keV emission fit quite well with the square of a Navarro-Frenk-White (NFW) DM density profile~\cite{Navarro_1996}.
 This means that, while decaying DM fails to reproduce the correct spatial morphology of the 511 keV line~\cite{Boehm_2004}, velocity-independent DM annihilation is consistent with the observed bulge emission.